xbmc/xbmc/docs/README.Android.md

    if (requestCode == REQ_KODI_PERM) {
     if (resultCode == Activity.RESULT_OK) {
       // Access granted by the user
+    } else if (data != null && "DENIED_PERMANENTLY".equals(data.getAction()) {
+      // The user denied access permanently.
+That is until your application is reinstalled.
     } else {
-      // Access not granted.
-The user might even denied requests from your app for it's installation time.
+      // The user denied access, but you can request again.
     }
   }
 ```